vilash99/multithreaded-python-scraper/README.md

-# Build Multi-Threaded Web Scraper in Python
+# Multi-Threaded Web Scraper in Python

 For detail explaination of this code, please check blog https://www.kushalstudy.com/blog/how-to-build-multi-threaded-web-scraper-in-python/